Course-Brains/roguelike/COMMANDS.md

         cheats
     The criteria for a command to not require cheats is for it to neither do an illegal action nor give illegal information.

+kill\_player
+    It kills the player.
+Do I really need to explain this any more than the name?